9 Charts

 Select the chart by clicking within the chart area.

-A double border around the chart appears and the mouse cursor has been changed to a cross with arrows .
+A double border appears around the chart, and the mouse cursor changes to a cross with arrows .

-- Press the left mouse button and drag the chart to the desired place.
+- Press the left mouse button and drag the chart to the desired location.

-If you hold down the Alt key while dragging the chart will snap to the gridlines of the worksheet.
+Holding down the Alt key while dragging snaps the chart to the worksheet’s gridlines.

-Click outside the chart in the worksheet to deselect.
+Click outside the chart in the worksheet to deselect it.

-Select the chart again and choose Chart Design > Move Chart (group Location).
+elect the chart again and choose Chart Design > Move Chart (Location group).

-- Select New sheet, give the new sheet a name and click OK.
+- Select New sheet, name the new sheet, and click OK.

-You can also turn a chart on a chart sheet into an embedded chart on a worksheet.
+You can also move a chart from a chart sheet to embed it in a worksheet.

 Select the chart in the chart sheet.

-Choose Chart Design > Move Chart (group Location).
+Choose Chart Design > Move Chart (Location group).

-Select Object in, and choose the worksheet on which the chart should be embedded, and then click OK.
+Select Object in, choose the worksheet, and click OK.

-The worksheet with the embedded chart is displayed and the chart sheet has been deleted.
+The worksheet with the embedded chart is displayed and the chart sheet is deleted.

 Task 9.4 File: Bakery_Chart.xlsx